recoveryhub/edition_template/paratext/docs/6-tei-guide.md

 - `Download the repository files`: Go to the GitHub page of the repository associated with your edition.
 Click the green button "Code" and select "Download ZIP".
 Uncompress the ZIP file.
 - `Locate the script`: Using Terminal (for Mac users) or something like Putty (for PC users), navigate to the files you have downloaded and find your way to the `source/tei` folder.
 - `Install Ruby`: In order to run the script, you will need to install Ruby.
 The process for doing that will vary depending on the type of computer you are using.
 For a complete list of options, see [Installing Ruby](https://www.ruby-lang.org/en/documentation/installation/).
 For Mac users working with Homebrew, an easy option is `brew install ruby`.
+- `Install Nokogiri`: You will also need the Ruby gem Nokogiri to work with XML.
+For a description of how to install Nokogiri, see [Installing Nokogiri](https://nokogiri.org/#installation).
 - `Run the script`: Ensure your TEI files have been added to `source/tei`.
 On the command line, from within the `source` folder, enter `ruby tei_to_md.rb`.
 - `Check your files`: Confirm Markdown files appear in the `_texts` folder and that the front matter appears as expected.
 - `Upload files to GitHub`: Upload your Markdown files to the `_texts` folder on GitHub.